kiensh/Annotate/README.md

 - Click and drag to draw freehand lines
 - Pen creates solid lines while highlighter creates semi-transparent, thicker strokes
+- Adjust line thickness using the Line Width Picker or <kbd>Command</kbd> + <kbd>Scroll</kbd> for quick adjustments

+#### Line Width Control

+Annotate provides flexible line width control:

+- **Interactive Picker**: Press <kbd>w</kbd> or select "Line Width" from the menu bar to open a picker with:
+  - Visual line preview showing the current thickness
+  - Slider for precise width adjustment (0.5px to 20px)
+  - Real-time feedback as you adjust
+- **Quick Adjustment**: Hold <kbd>Command</kbd> and scroll your mouse wheel to quickly adjust line width
+  - Scroll up to increase thickness
+  - Scroll down to decrease thickness
+  - Visual feedback appears at the bottom center showing current width and a preview line
+- **Smart Scaling**: Arrowhead sizes automatically scale proportionally with line width for better visual balance

+> [!TIP]
+> Line width settings are persisted across sessions and apply to all drawing tools (pen, arrow, line, rectangle, circle).

 #### Shapes (Rectangle, Circle)